-By 1931, his efforts had allowed the same Communist Party that had been left for dead just four years before to seize control of a territory of about 15,000 square miles (40,000 square kilometers) in Jiangxi, a landlocked province rich in agriculture and population in Southern Inner China, north of Guangzhou and south of Nanjing and Shanghai.
-With many admirers of the Soviet Union still to be found in their upper ranks, the Communists gave this territory the grandiose name of the Chinese Soviet Republic, and ran it as a separate nation unto itself within the borders of Chiang Kai-shek’s China, with a population of 3 to 6 million and a standing army of 300,000.
+By 1931, his efforts had allowed the same Communist Party that had been left for dead just four years before to seize control of a territory of about 15,000 square miles (40,000 square kilometers) in Jiangxi, a landlocked province rich in agriculture and population that lies between Guangzhou and Nanjing.
+With many admirers of the Soviet Union still to be found in their upper ranks, the Communists gave this territory the grandiose name of the Chinese Soviet Republic, and ran it as a separate nation unto itself within the borders of Chiang Kai-shek’s China, with a population of several million.

-Impressive though these numbers sounded, Chiang had many more people and soldiers and square miles than this at his beck and call.
+Still, Chiang had many more square miles and people than the Communists under his control.
 Outside observers therefore often wondered at the way the Communists unnerved him, distracting him constantly from a hundred other pressing problems.
 In truth, though, his palpable fear of them was not unfounded.
-As a military dictator who did not enjoy the broad support of his populace, he had good reason to worry about the populist appeal the Communists commanded through their call for radical collectivist egalitarianism and their promise to remake from top to bottom a sclerotic social structure that had kept the vast majority of China’s citizens poor and powerless for generations.
+As a military dictator who did not enjoy the broad support of the people, he had good reason to worry about the populist appeal the Communists commanded through their call for radical collectivist egalitarianism and their promise to remake from top to bottom a sclerotic social structure that had kept the vast majority of China’s citizens poor and powerless for generations.
 Chiang, the Communists said with considerable justification, had betrayed the ideals of Sun Yat-sen just as baldly as had the would-be Emperor Yuan before him; the Communists alone were true heirs to the great man’s legacy.

 If such sentiments were allowed to spread unchecked throughout the land, the results could be very grim indeed for Chiang.
 Small wonder, then, that he placed the Communists at the very top of his hierarchy of threats, followed by the restive warlords and only after them by the Japanese.
 The last two were groups that he could understand, who wanted to do, broadly speaking, the same thing that he was already doing: to rule over a Chinese society that was structured more or less the same way it had always been.
 The Communists, on the other hand, were as alien to his sensibilities as people from Mars.
 Their novelty alone made them profoundly dangerous in the eyes of a dyed-in-the-wool conservative like him.